oreluk/subShift/README.md

 ## Motivation

 Every week I found myself having to adjust the subtitles of the same shows by the same amount over and over again.
-If I watched only part of a episode or rewatched a past show, I would be adjusting the subtitles at the start of the video or trying to remember what delay was required to sync a past show and its subtitles.
-This became pretty annoying especially if the subs were needing to be delayed -18000 ms.
+If I watched only part of a episode or rewatched a past show, anytime I came back to play a video, I would be adjusting the subtitles at the start.
+This repetative task required me to remember what delay were required to sync a show and its subtitles.
+This was a monotonous task especially when the subtitles needed to be delayed -18000 ms.

-This script makes it simple for me to fix the subtitles once and it's done.
-Playing back a video now or in a month does not require having to worry about remembering how out of sync a particular show is (Was it -5500 or -4600?).
-Shifting the subtitles by a fixed amount allows me to correct the files before I store them.
-No longer you have to deal with subtitle synchronization at startup.
+Subtitle Shift makes it simple to quickly fix the subtitles once and you are done.
+Playing back a video now or in a month does not require the tiresome task of remembering how out of sync a particular show is (Was it -5500 ms or -4600 ms?).
+Shifting the subtitles by a fixed amount allows you to correct the files before storing them away.
+You will no longer have to deal with syncing your subtitles during playback again.

 ## License